JUNE 1945

 Jun 22.
 Gen Ushijima suicide.
 Mopping up continues

 Jun 23.
-US casualties for Okinawa : 79,849
+U.S .casualties for Okinawa : 79,849

 Troops : 7,613 killed ; 31,807 wounded ; 26,000 non-combat.